canonical/ubuntu-security-guide/templates/doc/man7/usg-cis.md

 Use the XCCDF variable var\_timesync\_service to select which timesync daemon to install and configure.
 Available options are:

-- systemd-timesyncd
+- systemd-timesyncd (default)
 - chronyd

 ## Selecting a firewall

 Use the XCCDF variable var\_network\_filtering\_service to select which firewall to install and configure.
 Available options are:

-- nftables
+- nftables (default)
 - iptables
 - ufw

 ## Selecting a logging system

 The selection of a single logging systems is not controled using an XCCDF variable as with time synchronization and firewall.

 Instead, correct rules are selected based on the status of the rsyslog service, according to logic in CIS rule 6.1.1.4:

 - if rsyslog service is active: rsyslog is configured (section 6.1.3) and section 6.1.2 is ignored
 - if rsyslog service is inactive: systemd-journald is configured (section 6.1.2) and section 6.1.3 is ignored

+## Apparmor mode

+CIS rule 1.3.1.3 requires that all Apparmor profiles are either in **enforce** or **complain** mode.
+Use the variable var\_apparmor\_mode to select one these values according to site requirements:

+ - enforce: set all Apparmor profiles in /etc/apparmor.d to enforce mode
+ - complain: set all Apparmor profiles in /etc/apparmor.d to complain mode
+ - keep_existing_mode: (default) Do not change existing modes of Apparmor profiles.
+See note below.

+**Important note:** On Ubuntu 24.04, changing the apparmor mode to enforce or complain on all profiles in /etc/apparmod.d can break certain applications which use unconfined profiles.
+See https://workbench.cisecurity.org/benchmarks/18959/tickets/23987

 ## Some other interesting rules for customizing